By Chantal India, on 19 April 2021

 Mobile accessibility.
 It used to be said that people used their cell phones to consult information and their computers to shop, but this is no longer the case.
 Today, more and more purchases are made directly from mobile devices.
 To create a good experience on all devices, it is necessary that your site has a 100% responsive design and very short loading times.

 User experience (UX).
-This is important when it comes to generating a positive experience for people who interacting with a system (in this case, your website) and optimizing processes (for example, subscription or purchase).
-This type of experience not only improves conversion rates, but is also part of your brand image.
+This is important when it comes to generating a positive experience for people who interact with a system (in this case, your website) and optimizing processes (for example, subscription or purchase).
+This type of experience not only improves conversion rates but is also part of your brand image.

 SEO and SEM.
 If you want to sell more online, it's of the utmost importance that users find you easily, so search engine advertising (both organic and paid) is your ally.

 Landing pages are the center of operations of all online sales techniques since they are the place where we seek to direct qualified traffic to convert, for example, through a search engine advertising campaign or Social Ads.

 To create effective landing pages, the first step is to find a structure that works.
 In general, the simpler and clearer a landing page is, the better.
 That's why it's good to invest in creating a separate landing page for each of your flagship products or at least a page for each related product range.
 This way, it will be much easier for you to analyze what is happening and understand how to optimize your online marketing.

 Users are used to getting what they want with just a few clicks.
 If your purchase process has any pitfalls, it is very easy for them to abandon it and go to the competition.
 To prevent this from happening, pay close attention to these points: